lucieabergeron/vertebrate_rate/README.md

 # Analysis

 0. germline_mutation_rate discribe the additional step that has been conducted to produce the per generation and yearly rates.
-1. phylogeny contains the analysis conducted to create the UCE phylogeny and to calibrate the tree
+1. phylogeny contains the analysis conducted to create the UCE phylogeny and to calibrate the tree.
+2. mutations_analysis contains the script to analysis the DNM such as the mutational spectrum or the sex bias.

 # Requirements